lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 #### BIC

 BIC (Bayesian Information Criterion) is often used in model selection, based on the maximum likelihood of model against parameters.
 In the case of clustering, BIC is trying to balance the maximum likelihood of model against `k`.
-At the same time, BIC adds penality to relief overfitting.
+At the same time, BIC adds penality to reduce overfitting.
 Lower BIC score is better.

 #### Estimated K Comparison